NYSE: CLOSED

 Smith positions NioCorp as complementary to, rather than competitive with, other US rare earth developers.
 He acknowledges MP Materials' world-class light rare earth ore body, but notes limitations in heavy rare earth production from that deposit.
 Similarly, USA Rare Earth focuses primarily on light rare earths and magnet manufacturing.

-NioCorp's heavy rare earth capability - particularly for dysprosium and terbium essential to high-temperature permanent magnets - positions the company as a critical supplier to both MP Materials and USA Rare Earth as they develop magnet manufacturing operations.
+NioCorp's heavy rare earth resource base - particularly for dysprosium and terbium essential to high-temperature permanent magnets - could position the company as a critical supplier to both MP Materials and USA Rare Earth as they develop magnet manufacturing operations.
 Smith emphasises that even combined production from current and planned operations will not satisfy total US demand, making multiple supply sources necessary rather than excessive.

-The company's rare earth production addresses only a fraction of US requirements, supporting Smith's confidence in market absorption.
-He views rare earth revenue as enhancing rather than defining the project, with the stability of niobium and titanium revenues providing downside protection against rare earth price volatility.
+This only addresses a fraction of US requirements, supporting Smith's confidence in market absorption.
+He views potential rare earth economics as enhancing rather than defining the project, with the stability of niobium and titanium revenues providing downside protection against rare earth price volatility.

 The Investment Thesis for NioCorp Developments

-- Rare Earth Pricing Inflection: Non-Chinese rare earth prices have doubled to tripled since mid-2025, with government price floors and Chinese export restrictions creating sustained pricing differentials that will be incorporated in March 2026 feasibility study update
+• Rare Earth Pricing Inflection: Non-Chinese rare earth prices have doubled to tripled since mid-2025, with government price floors and Chinese export restrictions creating sustained pricing differentials

-- De-Risked Financing Path: After 2.5 years of due diligence, US Export-Import Bank has designated NioCorp as top priority with accelerated engagement ("Trump speed"), targeting 65/35 debt-to-equity structure providing approximately $780 million in debt financing
+• De-Risked Financing Path: After 2.5 years of due diligence, US Export-Import Bank has designated NioCorp as top priority with accelerated engagement ("Trump speed"), targeting 65/35 debt-to-equity structure for the $1.2 billion project providing approximately $780 million in debt financing

-- Revenue Diversification: Four distinct critical mineral revenue streams (niobium ~40%+, rare earths ~26%, scandium, titanium) reduce concentration risk, with niobium providing exceptional price stability and 75% of ferroniobium production under definitive offtake agreements
+• Product Diversification: Four distinct critical minerals (niobium, rare earths, scandium, titanium) reduce concentration risk, with niobium providing exceptional price stability and 75% of ferroniobium production under definitive offtake agreements

-- Strategic Government Partnership Potential: Active Department of Defense negotiations for support arrangements similar to MP Materials, USA Rare Earth, and Lithium Americas, with company well-positioned given multiple critical minerals at single site addressing 100% import dependence
+• Strategic Government Partnership Potential: Active Department of War discussions, with company well-positioned given multiple critical minerals at single site addressing 100% import dependence

-- Supply Chain Criticality: Project addresses complete US import dependence for niobium, scandium, dysprosium, and terbium, with production insufficient to meet domestic demand even when combined with other planned US operations
+• Supply Chain Criticality: Project addresses complete US import dependence for niobium, scandium, with the potential of heavy magnetic rare earths (dysprosium, and terbium), with production insufficient to meet domestic demand even when combined with other planned US operations

-- Valuation Disconnect: Despite 350-400% share price appreciation over past year, management views current valuation as significantly below intrinsic value based on project economics, with catalysts including March feasibility study, offtake announcements (through April), EXIM binding commitment (Q2), and potential DoD support announcement
+• Valuation Disconnect: Despite 350-400% share price appreciation over past year, management views current valuation as significantly below intrinsic value based on project economics, with catalysts including updated feasibility study, offtake announcements, EXIM binding loan approval, and potential DoW support

-- Near-Term Catalyst Pipeline: Multiple value-recognition events scheduled including feasibility study update (mid-late March), offtake agreement announcements (February-April), EXIM binding term sheet (Q2 2026), and potential Department of Defense support announcement
+• Near-Term Catalyst Pipeline: Multiple value-recognition events scheduled including an updated feasibility study, offtake agreement announcements, EXIM loan approval, and potential Department of War support

 Macro Thematic Analysis